clivehoggart/HyperLASSO/README.md

 Example 1:

-./runHLasso -genotypes data/gen.dat -target data/phen.dat -shape 0.1 -lambda 50 -o test.R -std
+./runHLasso -genotypes data/gen.dat -target data/phen.dat -shape 0.1 -penalty 50 -o test.R -std

 This fits a logistic regression model to the binary trait.
 Only the standardized SNP covariates are fitted, with an NEG prior assigned to